psmuts/devart-template/project_summary.md

 ## Description

 "Beauty is Random" is powered by the interplay between networks,  social and technological, and random algorithms.
-The project collects individual words, a word a day offered from contributors via Google+, Twitter, and Facebook and uses them as both visual and etymological seeds for the creation of dynamic network visualizations as well as sentences (funny, sad, shocking, absurd, poetic and sometimes beautiful,) constructed using the collected words and translated between most languages using Google Translate.
+The project collects individual words, a word a day offered from contributors via Google+, Twitter, and Facebook and uses them as both visual and etymological seeds for the creation of dynamic network visualizations as well as sentences (funny, sad, shocking, absurd, poetic and sometimes beautiful) constructed using the collected words and translated between most languages using Google Translate.

 Technologially, the project leverages all the latest web technologies as well as a couple machine learning classification and ranking algorithms.
 The project will harness the tools and techniques of "Big Data" to efficiently process and analyze project data that will be incorporated into future phases of the project.